The classification of large spaces of matrices with bounded rank: The Common Kernel Theorem

-\begin{proof}[Proof of Lemma \ref{nicebasis}] We may assume $E=\K^n$ and $\codim_E H=2$.
-Since $\GL_n(\K)$ acts transitively on the set of $(n-2)$-dimensional subspaces of $E$, we may also assume that $H$ is the subspace defined by the following system of (independent) linear equations:
+\begin{proof}[Proof of Lemma \ref{nicebasis}] It suffices to tackle the case when $E=\K^n$ and $\codim_E H=2$.
+Since $\GL_n(\K)$ acts transitively on the set of $(n-2)$-dimensional linear subspaces of $E$, we may also assume that $H$ is the subspace defined by the following system of (independent) linear equations:

-where, for $t \in \R$, we have denoted by $[t]$ the greatest integer $k$ such that $k \leq t$.
-It is then easily checked that the canonical basis $(e_1,\dots,e_n)$ of $\K^n$ satisfies the conditions of Lemma \ref{nicebasis} for this particular $H$. \end{proof}
+where, for $t \in \R$, we have denoted by $\lfloor t\rfloor$ the greatest integer $k$ such that $k \leq t$.
+It is then easily checked that the canonical basis $(e_1,\dots,e_n)$ of $\K^n$ satisfies the conclusion of Lemma \ref{nicebasis} for this particular space $H$. \end{proof}